 Send Buffer

 Check Screen

-Advanced >
+Advanced •

-Data Exchange
+Data Exchange · +

-New Action 🕨 🕨 Process · •
+New Action 🕨 🕨 Process

 Edit Action Repeat

 Enable Action Comment Ctrl+E

 Toggle Breakpoint Component Ctrl+T

 Clear all Breakpoints Decision Ctrl+D

 Cut Declare Alias

 Сору Function Ctrl+U

 Paste Log Ctrl+L

 Delete Map Ctrl+M

 Find Send Mail

 Find Next Switch

 Replace Todo

-The HP3000-specific functions of the context menu items are as follows:
+The Tandem-specific functions of the context menu items are as follows:

-Send Buffer-Allows you to create a Send Buffer action, so you can enter text and/or control-key commands that will be sent to the HP3000 host application.
-(See the next chapter for a detailed discussion of the use of this command.)
+Send Buffer-Allows you to create a Send Buffer action.
+The Send Buffer Action dialog will appear, allowing you to enter text and/or control-key commands that will be sent to the Tandem host application.
+(This dialog will also let you enter an ECMAScript expression, or an XPath fragment representing the location of string data in your input DOM.)
+See the next chapter for a detailed discussion of the use of this command.

-Check Screen- Allows you to create a new Check Screen action which is used to make sure the appropriate screen is present before the component continues processing.
+Check Screen-This command allows you to create a new Check Screen action (to sync the component with the host).
 A dialog appears, allowing you to specify various go-ahead criteria as well as a Timeout value.
-(The next chapter contains a detailed discussion of the Check Screen action.)
+See the next chapter for a detailed discussion of the Check Screen action.

-4 Performing Basic HP3000 Actions
+4 Performing Tandem Actions